Tim9343/WordPress-Blog/README.md

 8. Installing an configuring the MySQL database (MariaDB)
 9. Installing PHP
 10. Downloading and configuring WordPress to be able to login to the WordPress admin console
+11. Customising the WordPress theme and creating blog posts